Kill-B/openapi-alchemist/README.md

-# API Spec Converter
+# API Spec Converter (TypeScript Minimal Fork)

-A minimal and focused API specification converter that supports only the essential conversion workflows.
+A TypeScript-converted minimal and focused API specification converter that supports only the essential conversion workflows.

 ## Features